Ralph Story: Death

 Story died on September 26, 2006, in Santa Ynez, California from complications due to emphysema, and was survived by his wife and one son from his first marriage.
-His interment was at Oak Hill Cemetery in Ballard, California.
+He was cremated at Neptune Society in Santa Barbara, California.
+His urn vault was buried in Ballard, California's Oak Hill Cemetery.
+His memorial service was held at St. Mark's Episcopal Church on October 8, 2006 in Los Olivos, California.

 Awards

 In 1984, the Academy of Television Arts & Sciences honored him with its highest honor, the Governor's Award.
 After Story's death, Hollywood columnist Rona Barrett said that "no one told a story on television better than Ralph."
 Former colleague Warren Olney described Ralph Story as "a master of the craft."